Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Proofs

-\begin{proof}[Lemma~\ref{support}] (i) $\mmI$ has a signed determinant if and only if the polynomial $p_{\mmI}(z_{*,*})$ has constant sign when evaluated in positive values of $z_{*,*}$.
-The equivalence follows from the fact that each variable has degree zero or one in $p_{\mmI}(z_{*,*})$.

-(ii) The polynomial $p_{\mmI'}(z_{*,*})$ can be obtained from $p_{\mmI}(z_{*,*})$ by setting some variables to zero.
+\begin{proof}[Lemma~\ref{support}] (i) $Z$ has a signed $A$-determinant if and only if the polynomial $p_{Z}(X)$ has constant sign when evaluated in positive values of the non-zero entries of $X$.
+The equivalence follows from the fact that each variable has degree zero or one in $p_{Z}(X)$. (ii) The polynomial $p_{Z'}(X)$ can be obtained from $p_{Z}(X)$ by setting some variables to zero.
 Statements (a)-(c) follow from this observation and statement (i). \end{proof}